joseph-a-levine/authoring/_older/february_2025.md

 I'm writing this from San Francisco; by the time you read it, I'll be in Oxford.
 I've had a lovely month exploring the Bay Area, from Mill Valley to Palo Alto; Land's End to the Chabot Space Center.

+Tahoe
+Meetings at Berkeley
+Food and ice cream

 There are three new posts on my blog this month: a history of Berkeley; a list of questions I have about San Francisco; and a semi-satirical piece on the proposal to build a Freedom City in the Presidio.
 Apparently I'm inspired to write by place.
 Many are the blogs which have died on the "I'm planning to post more in the coming months" hill; here I stake my flag on that hill, and we'll see how February goes.